 These factors result in price increases, but at the same time they increase the city’s attractiveness as a place to live.

-If you want to buy a property in Bangkok as an investment, it is better to buy a new condo and then resell it after five years.
+If you want to buy a property in Bangkok for investment reasons, it’s better to buy a new condo and then sell it after five years.